panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 If your playground needs more libraries, you don't have to install them manually.
 Simply require the needed library using `import` syntax, and `parcel` automatically installs the required dependencies.

 Note that `parcel` installs the latest stable dependencies at the time of running the build command.
-But you can [customize](#42-specific-versions-of-dependencies) the dependencies version.
+But you can [customize](#42-specific-versions-of-dependencies) the dependencies versions.

 ## 4. Customizations

 Let's see the common customizations you'd possibly need.